chua-dev/rpi4-object-detection-stream-tflite/README.md

 # TensorFlow Lite Python object detection example with Raspberry Pi

-Run the code with desired object detection
+Run the code with desired object detection.

+Added with custom object detection model for andriod figure, so can test easily.

 ```
 python3 detect.py \